Estimated reading time: 20 minutes

 And more specifically when I talk about ranking on Google, I mean the organic 'free' spots.
 Not Google ads.
 I’ve never actually paid for Google ads so I can’t really comment on how effective they are.

-About seven years ago, I decided to have a go at getting found on Google.
+About eight years ago, I decided to have a go at getting found on Google.
 I look back fondly at those days as it was incredibly easy to get onto page one for “(location) wedding photographer”.
-With a liberal sprinkling of keywords around my site and alt texting appropriately, I managed to rank at the top of page one for both “Nottingham Wedding Photographer” as well as “Derby Wedding Photographer”.
-All with my home page and within a couple of months!
+With a liberal sprinkling of keywords around my site and alt texting appropriately, I managed to rank my home page at the top of page one for both of my local cities within a couple of months!

 Those were the glory days and at its peak, about 50% of my enquiries came from people who found me via Google.

-Sadly in such a competitive market, wedding photographers upped their game and after a couple of years, it became practically impossible to rank for multiple locations with the same page.
+Sadly in such a competitive market, wedding photographers upped their game and after a couple more years, it became practically impossible to rank for multiple locations with the same page.

 Nowadays competition with “wedding photographer (area)” keywords is fierce.
-And if I was starting out now, I’d have a good think about if the effort are worth the rewards that it will bring.
+And my advice for anyone starting out now is to have a really good think if the effort you will need to make is worth the rewards that it will bring.

 But the amount of time you need to get your content optimised, create backlinks organically and not to mention all the other technical stuff like internal linking, passing core web vitals.
 It takes a lot of time and know how.
 Time you could be better off spending elsewhere!